lmckenna/ibm-bluemix-monitoring-for-android/app/README.md

-# IBM BAM for Android - A Sample App
+# IBM BAM for Android™ - A Sample App

 This is a basic Android app meant as a starting project to build on.
 It currently utilizes private APIs to retrieve data used in the "Monitoring" tab of IBM Bluemix applications.